deja-vu-platform/deja-vu/samples/mapcampus/README.md

 - Search for events by location (show markers by location widget, but should probably move away from lat+lng)
 - Ability to edit events (edit event concept)
 - Only the event host can edit the event (edit event concept and authorization can edit concept)
-- Restrict MapMIT to the MIT community (authentication concept - add regex to sign up)
+- Restrict mapcampus to the a university community (authentication concept - add regex to sign up)
 - Filter events by public/group (depends on how group visibility is done)